WindhoverLabs/yamcs-cfs/README.md

 ```
 Here we have a structure called `Payload_t`(notice the naming convention explained above).
 It has a field called `CommandCounter` and an array that has 6 elements of type `CFE_EVS_AppTlmData_t`.
 We tried our best to make the naming convention for arrays intuitive.
 As you can see it looks like a regular array access in code!

+### Strings - What is a string?

+**TODO:** Document what a string is in the context of our xtce files.

 **NOTE**: This documentation is subject to change as our toolchain evolves.

-Documented on September 7, 2020
+Documented on September 15, 2020